isomerpages/mccy-iccs/pages/Research Stream.md

 layout: post
 description: ""
 ---
-The ICCS research stream is a new and signature component of the ICCS, which includes three parts.
+The ICCS research stream is a new and signature component of the ICCS, which includes:

 **1. Regional survey** - to foster more evidence-based discussions around the themes of ICCS.
 The findings will be discussed through an academic-focused research symposium on 1 July 2022.
 The survey will provide cross-country findings on social cohesion in the region and give insight into the core elements of social cohesion.